zzzyyyxxxmmm/basics/microservice/gcp/README.md

 gcloud projects add-iam-policy-binding ace-exam-project --member user:jane@ aceexam.com --role roles/appengine.deployer

 gcloud compute instances set-service-account ace-instance --service-account examadmin@ace-exam-project.iam.gserviceaccount.com --scopes compute-rw,storage-ro

+Second, custom roles can only be used at the project or organization levels.

+if a policy applied at the project level gives you Owner permissions, your access to an individual resource in that project might be restricted to View permission if someone applies a more restrictive policy directly to that resource.

 # Monitor Logging, and Cost Estimating